illegibility: can America write?

 clearly, or to justify the extended practice that these elaborate

-shapes require for correct mastery, performance, and retention.
+shapes require for correct mastery, performance, and retention. - asking for total joining/looping of all

 letters in script words